Sacred Geometry Explained: The Secret Language Behind Nature, DNA & the Cosmos

 Although different in size, with different chemical makeup and a different number of space objects, galaxies all take the same Fibonacci spiral shape.

-Sacred Geometry In Music
+Sacred Geometry in Music & Frequency

 Music is sound.
 Sound is frequency.
 Frequency is wavelengths.
 Wavelengths are math.
 Math is geometry.